Complementarity relations for design-structured POVMs in terms of generalized entropies of order $\alpha\in(0,2)$: Introduction

 \section{Introduction}

 The Heisenberg uncertainty principle \cite{heisenberg} is now interpreted as a scientific concept of general applicability.
-Quantum-mechanical complementarity relations are interesting not only as a reflection of principal features of the quantum world.
+Quantum-mechanical complementarity relations are interesting in many respects.
 They play a certain role in building feasible schemes for some tasks of quantum information, for instance, for entanglement detection, quantum tomography and steering.
 There exist several ways to characterize quantitatively potential uncertainties in various quantum measurements.
 The traditional approach to preparation uncertainty relations deals with the product of variances \cite{kennard,robert}.
 It has later been criticized for several reasons \cite{deutsch,maass}.
 Entropic relations have been proposed as a proper way to characterize quantum uncertainties.
 For finite-dimensional observables, basic results in this area are resumed in \cite{ww10,cbtw17}.
 Entropic uncertainty relations for continuous variables are reviewed in \cite{brud11,cerf19}.

 Special types of measurements are widely used in quantum information science.
-Mutually unbiased bases \cite{bz10} and symmetric informationally complete measurements \cite{rbksc04} are especially important examples.
+Mutually unbiased bases \cite{bz10,mnw24} and symmetric informationally complete measurements \cite{rbksc04} are especially important examples.
 They are linked to rather difficult questions about discrete structures in Hilbert space (see, e.g., the reviews \cite{fhs2017,fivo20} and references therein).
 Quantum and unitary designs are considered as a useful tool in quantum information processing \cite{ambain07,gross07,scottjpa8,dcel9,roy09,cirac18,bhmn19,kwg19,chart19}.
 Formally, quantum design is a complex projective $t$-design \cite{scottjpa}.
 To the given quantum designs, we can assign one or several measurements with many restriction on generated probabilities.
 For such measurements, uncertainty relations in terms of $\alpha$-entropies of order $\alpha\geq2$ were obtained in \cite{guhne20,rastdes}.
 The question of deriving Shannon-entropy complementarity relations for design-structured POVMs was recently examined in \cite{rastpol} and applied to quantum coherence in \cite{rastunc}.